CI-Tom/pub-quiz-challenge/README.md

 ## Features

- ### Start screen
+ ### Welcome screen

-  When the 'Run Program' button is clicked, the user is presented with the start screen.
+  When the 'Run Program' button is clicked on the Heroku mock terminal, the user is presented with the start screen.
   The start screen features a "Welcome To Blackjack" ASCII text message and a message prompting the user to either press S to start the game or I for the instruction screen.

   - If the user presses the S key they are shown a prompt to enter their username.